Does Blepharoplasty Hurt? Pain, Recovery, and Results

 June 3, 2025

 Blepharoplasty is one of the most commonly performed cosmetic procedures for patients with functional or aesthetic concerns around the eyes.
-For some, itโ€™s done to restore a youthful look.
+For some, it’s done to restore a youthful look.
 For others, it helps correct a medical condition that interferes with daily activities, especially when excess eyelid skin blocks the field of vision.

-What Is Blepharoplasty and Who Needs It?
+What Is Blepharoplasty and Who Needs This Eyelid Lift Surgery?

 Blepharoplasty is a surgical procedure for droopy eyelids that removes or repositions excess skin, fat, or muscle around the eyes.
 It can be performed on the upper or lower eyelids to improve both function and appearance.